 I, again, would be very grateful for your thoughts.

-#7 Updated by Olena Kaminska over 4 years ago
+#7 Updated by Olena Kaminska almost 5 years ago

 We suggest where possible to use full information on design, including psu, strata and weights.
 It is possible to run random effects model with weights in Stata or MlWin.
 If you can do this, use c_indscub_xw and psu as your clusters.